 Maintaining a successful newsletter is a task that needs time and effort.
 You should make sure that you do not commit to a campaign that you will not be able to sustain.

-Spend some time exploring your aims for the newsletter, and setting realistic SMART goals to help you plan the launch and measure success.
+Spend some time exploring your aims for the newsletter, and setting realistic SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-bound.
+Each element of the SMART framework works together to create a goal that is carefully planned, clear and sustainable.
+More goals to help you plan the launch and measure success.
 (More on SMART goals for your marketing).

 Here is how I prepared and planned for my own newsletter: